-Welcome to yet another edition of Haiti History 101.
+Welcome to yet another edition of Haiti History 101, brought to you by your girl Kreyolicious.
 Yeah!

 Did you know that January 1st is Haitian Independence Day?
 Well, did you?
 You did, didn’t you, being such a diligent student.
 Now let’s learn some things about that day and certain events that led to that day.

 12. The Haitian Declaration of Independence was signed in the city of Gonaives, on, yes, January 1, 1804.

 Future generations never fail to commemorate it.
 According to historian Jean-Robert Constant, in 1904 President Pierre-Nord Aléxis visited that city to mark the 100th anniversary of Haitian Independence Day.
 In 2004, the then-president of Haiti, Jean-Bertrand Aristide held ceremonies to recognize two centuries of Haitian Independence.
 Constant also maintains that in 1954, Paul Eugène Magloire who was president of Haiti for some of the 1950s, traveled to the city of Gonaives to assist a special mass in honor of the day.
 A flag was adopted and sewn by a seamstress in Archaie on May 18, 1804.
 Her name was Catherine Flon.
 And Haitians make and eat soup joumou, a pumpkin soup that was reportedly only consumed by masters of the slaves.

 11. The former slaves of St. Domingue and the freedmen, who led a successful slave revolt in 1791 did not act alone.